-Sydney is a harbour city and one of the most aesthetically blessed countries in the southern hemisphere.
+Sydney is a harbour city and resides in one of the most aesthetically blessed countries in the southern hemisphere.

-Winters a mild (by northern hem standards), often sunny and visitors travel days in often cramped airline seats eagerly anticipating happy hues and outdoor cocktails.
+Winters are mild (by northern hem standards) and sunny, inspiring visitors to travel days in often cramped airline seats eagerly anticipating happy hues and outdoor cocktails.

 But not in James Bradey and Warren Burns universe.
 The whiskey-loving minds behind Grandma’s and The Wild Rover proudly shirk our city’s sun-loving stereotypes, rather preferring to serve up complex cocktails in venues that feel more like a beatnik bar from Man Men accidentally stumbled onto the set of Jackie Brown.
 And we love them for it.